andreafalletti/hyprland-/Dwindle-Layout.md

 ## Bind Dispatchers
 `togglegroup` - toggles the current window and its siblings (recursively) into a group - params: none

-`changegroupactive` - switches to the next window in a group. - params: none
+`changegroupactive` - switches to the next window in a group. - params: b - back, f - forward.

 `togglesplit` - toggles the split (top/side) of the current window - params: none